 - As soon as the sun sets, Muslims break their fast with a meal called iftar.
 Shortly after the regular sunset prayers, this meal is shared with friends and extended family, usually at the mosque or at home, and it begins with the traditional dates or apricots and water or sweetened milk.

 - Extra prayers happen at night, called tarawih prayers.
 These are performed in addition to the five prayers performed daily throughout the year.
 Ideally, they should be done at the mosque in a congregation, but they can happen at home too.
 Over the course of the month, the entire Quran may be recited during these prayers.

 - Finally, just before the sun rises, the pre-dawn meal is eaten, called suhur.
 It has to be a big meal, and as nutritious as possible – you can’t do much about it if you get peckish during the day!

 - In order to cope with the extra prayers and meals, some Muslim-majority countries change or reduce their working hours.
-In Singapore, flexi-time or reduced time is available, but unfortunately isn’t implemented nation-wide.
+For Ramadan in Singapore, flexi-time or reduced time is available, but unfortunately it isn’t implemented nationwide.

 What happens at the end?

-At the end of such a tough month, you might expect an extravagant celebration – and you would be completely right.
-Eid al-Fitr (known better in Singapore as Hari Raya Puasa) is celebrated at the end of Ramadan.
+At the end of such a tough fasting month, you might expect an extravagant celebration – and you’d be right!
+Eid al-Fitr (known better locally as Hari Raya Puasa) is celebrated at the end of Ramadan in Singapore.
 Muslims wake up early in the morning and visit the mosque, to thank God for all that He has given them.
-People then go home and gather as family groups, exchanging gifts, visiting the graves of ancestors and eating delicious meals.
+People then go home and gather as family groups, exchanging gifts, visiting the graves of ancestors, and eating delicious meals.
 Children dress in new clothes and women dress in white.
 It’s a joyous celebration for all!

 For more helpful tips, head to our Living in Singapore section.